Sintrastes/Montague/README.md

  search space, as well as facilitates transforming such structured output into a meaningful logical format (for instance, queries in a typed logic programming language).
 Montague is an attempt to put these ideas in practice.

-To try it out for yorself, see [montague-reflex](https://github.com/Sintrastes/montague-reflex) for a web and mobile interface for Montague.

 Basic Usage
 -----------